natebarksdale/natebarksdale.github.io/src/content/blog/2008-12-05-heaven-on-earth-in-plastic.md

 emoji: 👜
 tags:
   - 🌍 Culture
-  - 💡 Ideas
-  - 🌌 Fantasy
   - 🗺️ States
-  - 🗽 New York
 haiku: |
   Business card holder,
   Left by hands that heal and soothe,